 By default, Analyzer selects all applications for which Analyzer drivers exist.
-Applications for which Analyzer doesn't have drivers display in red.
+Applications for which Analyzer does not have drivers display in red.

 IMPORTANT: Analyzer supports some Designer applications only through Identity Manager's Remote Loader.
 If you have such an application with a local configuration, Analyzer prevents you from importing it as a connection profile until you reconfigure the application to use Remote Loader.
-For more information about the Remote Loader, see the Identity Manager 4.0.1 Remote Loader Guide.
+For more information about the Remote Loader, see the Understanding the Remote Loader in the NetIQ Identity Manager Setup Guide.